PART 5

 With this in mind, facilities managers usually seek out bids from prospective contractors early in the process – starting with estimates that encompass everything they might want done, then reducing the scope of the job until it meets their budgetary needs.

 Painting usually must be approved by high-level decision-makers.
-They want to understand the business case behind the project before they will come on board.
+They want to understand the business case behind the project before they come on board.

 It’s typically best to get started with a job as soon as possible.
 The sooner you get started, the sooner you can finish – and most teams find it much easier to approve half their project budget in six months rather than all of it in twelve.